 Upon their return, students will have a mini debrief session where they will be able to discuss their placements with each other and their form tutor and they will also be asked to write a letter of thanks to each employer for allowing them to work with them.

-If you have any queries, please do not hesitate to contact Mrs Ash or Miss Rowland.
+If you have any queries, please do not hesitate to contact Ms Long or Miss Rowland.